Leaders & shapers has been saved

 Barry Salzberg, Chief Executive Officer, Deloitte Touche Tohmatsu Limited

-Barry Salzberg served as Deloitte LLP CEO from 2007-2011 and is now the global Chief Executive Officer of Deloitte Touche Tohmatsu Limited (DTTL).
-As DTTL CEO, Salzberg leads and manages the Executive and sets the strategic direction of the Deloitte global network.
+Barry Salzberg served as Deloitte LLP CEO from 2007-2011 and global Chief Executive Officer of Deloitte Touche Tohmatsu Limited (DTTL) from 2011-2015.
+As DTTL CEO, Salzberg led and managed the Executive and set the strategic direction of the Deloitte Global network.

 Sharon Allen, Chairman of the Board, Deloitte LLP